http://www.physorg.com/

 Oil Absorbing Fabric - Use Ultra-X-Tex material to capture oil and keep it off the beach! - www.SpillContainment.com

-The researchers report in the (PNAS) that a nearly 6-foot-long from Laguna Pumacocha in Peru contains the most detailed geochemical record of fluctuations yet uncovered.
+The researchers report in the Proceedings of the National Academy of Sciences (PNAS) that a nearly 6-foot-long sediment core from Laguna Pumacocha in Peru contains the most detailed geochemical record of tropical climate fluctuations yet uncovered.
 The core shows pronounced dry and wet phases of the South American summer monsoons and corresponds with existing geological data of precipitation changes in the surrounding regions.

 Study coauthor Mark Abbott, a professor of geology and planetary science in Pitt's School of Arts and Sciences who also codesigned the project, said that he and his colleagues did not anticipate the rapid decrease in 20th-century rainfall that they observed.
 Abbott worked with lead author and recent Pitt graduate Broxton Bird; Don Rodbell, study codesigner and a geology professor at Union College in Schenectady, N.Y.; recent Pitt graduate Nathan Stansell; Pitt professor of geology and planetary science Mike Rosenmeier; and Mathias Vuille, a professor of atmospheric and environmental science at the State University of New York at Albany.
 Both Bird and Stansell received their PhD degrees in geology from Pitt in 2009.